Materials & Craft

 Surface Fabrics

-Plush, velboa, sherpa, specialty textures
+Plush, velboa, sherpa, and specialty textures

 Filling Materials

-Fiber fill, pellets/beans, specialty fills
+Fiber fill, pellets, beans, and specialty fills

 Safety & Compliance

-Testing plan, labeling, documentation readiness
+Testing plan, labeling, and documentation readiness

 Surface Fabrics